 If you want to be a voice for students and help lead change at CSU, you can also consider getting involved with student government.
 The Associated Students of Colorado State University (ASCSU) are elected student representatives that advocate for CSU students on campus and at the local, state, and national levels of government.
 ASCSU reps are frequently included in big university decisions, oversee the allocation of student fees, for campus programming, athletics, and a wide variety of services such as RamRide, Transport, media publication and much more.

 #3.
-Attend the Diversity Symposium and diversity events.
+Attend the Symposium for Inclusive Excellence and diversity events.

 #4.
 Check out our self-study resources and participate in Rams Read.